Skip to Main Content

 If you can't make your payments, consider working with a credit counselor.
 The National Foundation for Credit Counseling (NFCC) can help you find a reputable credit counseling agency, which can help you manage your finances and set up a debt management plan with your creditors.

-Debt settlement may be another options, but can be risky as it typically requires you to stop making payments to your creditors, which could lead to legal action and further hurt your credit.
+Debt settlement may be another option, but can be risky as it typically requires you to stop making payments to your creditors, which could lead to legal action and further hurt your credit.
 Bankruptcy is also an option, but one that should be considered only in extreme circumstances.
 Depending on your income, you may be able to clear your medical debt, but you're credit will take a severe hit for years.

 pin Icon